Espyo/Life_of_Judd/readme.txt

 ===============
 2) Tips
 ===============
+- On expert difficulty, start with the uninked percentage.
+It's easier, and sets up the inked percentages better.
 - Use the mouse wheel if you want to fine-tune your decision, when your mouse cursor is over a slider.
 - Click the mouse button at any time after you've confirmed your decisions in order to skip to the final results.
-- While a chapter's script text is being written out gradually, click the mouse button to skip that.
+- While a chapter's script text is being written out gradually, click the mouse button to skip to the full text.
-- On expert difficulty, start with the uninked percentage.
-It's easier, and sets up the inked percentages better.
 - Upset about getting poor scores?
 Keep trying!
 The randomly-generated ink will make easier patterns eventually.